Living with Suicidal Ideations

-I’d like begin by saying that if you or a loved one have thoughts about suicide or ending your own life please reach out the National Suicide Hotline – 800-273-8255.
+I’d like begin by saying that if you or a loved one have thoughts about suicide or ending your own life please reach out the Crisis Prevention Hotline at their new number: 988**.

 I feel fortunate to mention that I personally don’t struggle with suicidal ideations.
 I don’t feel the need to end my life one day.
 I’m grateful for this because I have realized how gifted I am to want to live.
 But for many out there, that is not always the case.

 So, to understand more about suicide, I interviewed my friend, whose name I have changed to Sharon, who courageously agreed to speak about her own personal relationship with this subject.
 Sharon, 30, is a brilliant artist who specializes in graphic design.
 She is an incredible, caring person who desires to understand others and speaks her mind when she is passionate about a subject.
 She has also suffered from suicidal ideations since she was about 11 years old.

 Sharon described her ideational thoughts as peaks and valleys – picture a roller coaster.
 Even though she ebbs and flows through these ups and downs, she described herself as mainly a “valley person with glimpses of peaks.”
 When she starts to descend, it’s slow and gradual, and when she begins to reach the bottom, she said it feels like she will be at the point forever.
 “As a person with traumas, these ideations feel like a forever slope; it’s the worst.”